deepfence/ThreatMapper/deepfence_server_client/docs/ModelScanTrigger.md

 ### NewModelScanTrigger

-`func NewModelScanTrigger(binArgs map[string]string, hostname string, nodeId string, resourceId string, resourceType int32, ) *ModelScanTrigger`
+`func NewModelScanTrigger(nodeId string, resourceId string, resourceType int32, ) *ModelScanTrigger`

 NewModelScanTrigger instantiates a new ModelScanTrigger object This constructor will assign default values to properties that have it defined,